M0RGaming/OneMorRockgrove/README.md

 - There is also a setting to swap the behaviour so that the screen will tint if the player is inside of a safe zone, intended for kite healers to know when they enter a safe zone.
 - By default, this feature is disabled.

+### Experimental: Oax Safe Zone Line Borders [Requires Breadcrumbs]
+- If Breadcrumbs is installed, this feature will connect lines between each of the markers for the oax safe zones, making it easier to see.

 ## `Bahsei (Hardmode)`

 ### Good Cone Prediction